Mobile Coverage Analysis using Crowdsourced Data

 \section{Background}

 The empirical assessment of mobile network coverage predominantly relies on two distinct methodologies: traditional drive testing and contemporary crowdsourced data analysis.
 Drive testing, a long-established approach, involves systematic data collection utilising specialised Radio Frequency (RF) measurement equipment.
 As exemplified by regulatory bodies like the UK's Office of Communications (Ofcom) \cite{ofcom_drive_test}, this often includes sophisticated scanning receivers and calibrated devices capable of concurrently measuring key performance indicators across multiple mobile network operators and technologies (e.g., 2G, 3G, 4G, and 5G) along predefined routes \cite{ofcom_drive_route}.
-This method affords a high degree of control over testing parameters and precise geolocation, enabling the acquisition of granular data essential for ensuring regulatory compliance and informing policy making.
+This method affords a high degree of control over testing parameters and precise geolocation, enabling the acquisition of granular data essential for ensuring regulatory compliance and informing policy-making.
 The primary strengths of drive testing lie in its precision, the depth of diagnostic information obtainable, and the ability to perform controlled, repeatable measurements.
-However, its operational costs are substantial due to specialised equipment and personnel, and its spatial-temporal coverage is inherently limited by logistical constraints, often restricting data to major transport corridors.
+However, its operational costs are substantial due to specialised equipment and personnel, and its spatio-temporal coverage is inherently limited by logistical constraints, often restricting data to major transport corridors.

-In contrast, crowdsourced data analysis leverages measurements collected from mobile apps on multitude of consumer smartphones.
+In contrast, crowdsourced data analysis leverages measurements collected from mobile apps on a multitude of consumer smartphones.
 This approach offers unparalleled scalability, providing extensive geographic and temporal coverage at a significantly lower operational cost than drive testing.
-The data typically includes network coverage, internet connectivity, device information, etc. In particular, crowdsourced apps enable extensive sampling in indoor locations which are often inaccessible to conventional drive testing.
-Notably, crowdsourced apps even record instances of no signal, immediately logging a location when a phone has no coverage.
+The data typically include network coverage, internet connectivity, device information, and contextual metadata.
+Crowdsourced apps in particular enable extensive sampling in indoor locations that are often inaccessible to conventional drive testing.
+Notably, they also record instances of no signal, immediately logging a location when a phone has no coverage.
 These "no-service" data points highlight complete coverage holes that traditional methods might miss.
-Analysing these areas may reveal important socioeconmic patterns \cite{Koutroumpis2016} to drive discussions on evidence-based policymaking processes.
+Analysing these areas may reveal important socioeconomic patterns \cite{Koutroumpis2016} to drive discussions on evidence-based policymaking processes.

 However, analysing crowdsourced geolocation data to pinpoint coverage gaps is non-trivial.
 This is due to variability in data quality caused by device heterogeneity and calibration differences, GPS inaccuracies, a lack of precise control over the measurement environment (e.g., distinguishing indoor from outdoor measurements), user behaviour, and potential sampling biases toward more populated areas or specific user demographics.